 If you wish to visualize some data in Python, you’ll want to choose an appropriate package.
 Python has a fantastic range of packages to produce mesmerizing visualizations.
 Popularity inevitably brings lots of decisions and choices to make.
 Don’t be bamboozled by that choice!

 matplotlib emerged as the main data visualization library.
-It’s been in development for 17 years and is definitely the most mature library recommended here.
+It’s been in development for many years and is definitely the most mature library recommended here.
 However, it’s not necessarily the ideal solution, given that the best library is often determined by your own specific requirements.

 For example, let’s say you wish to analyze and visualize big data.
-In this scenario, VisPy and Datashader are my recommended Python solutions.
+In this scenario, VisPy and Datashader are good Python solutions.
 When working with large datasets, visualizations are often the only way available to understand the properties of that dataset — there are way too many data points to examine each one.

 This article focuses on the finest Python visualization packages.
 All of them are released under an open source license.
-Some of them are in a fairly early stage of development.
-Each recommended package is given a thorough breakdown.

 |Python Visualization Packages|